by Steve Ritter

 When I sat down to write this post, I thought of starting with a spoof headline: “Biometric data breach creates new business opportunity in fingerprint replacement!”
 The first line would have read: “Oh no, that’s right, fingerprints aren’t replaceable.”

 Probably not such a great editorial inspiration.
 Still, the spoof would have made the point: If your driver’s license is compromised, you can get a new one.
 You might even be able to get a new social security number.
-But you can’t get new fingerprints.
+But, even before you learn what biometrics are, you know you can’t get new fingerprints.
 And, unless you’re willing to undergo expensive, painful, risky surgery, you can’t change your irises or your facial characteristics either.
 If your biometric data gets hacked, it’s no longer useful for identity verification (IDV) for the rest of your life.

 That’s why it was so disturbing to read that white hat security researchers hacked into the Suprema Biostar 2 database, gaining access to fingerprints for over a million people as well as other biometric and personally identifiable information (PII).
 As recently as July, in Mitek’s The Future of Identity white paper, I was able to write, “Breach of stored biometric data have thus far been rare …” A month later, news about the hack broke.
 In fact, critics of India’s Aadhaar, at this point one of the world’s largest biometric identification systems, have been anticipating security breaches due to its infrastructural flaws for years.
 Though biometric data was allegedly not exposed for purchase, names, addresses, emails, photographs and phone numbers were.

 And while it’s good news the Suprema Biostar 2 database breach was perpetrated by white hats, the impending threat still looms.
 So, while biometrics has sometimes been talked about as a “silver bullet” for identity verification, questions are now being raised about the wisdom of relying on them too much.